-NOTICE: The page explains submission guidelines for iConference papers and posters only.
+NOTICE: The page explains submission guidelines for iConference research papers (full and short) and posters only.
 Guidelines for all other iConference submission types can be found on their respective track pages.

-- Submission methodology: All submissions will be made using the ConfTool submission system.
+- Submission methodology: All submissions will be made using the secure ConfTool submission system.

 - Proceedings publication:

-- All papers accepted for presentation at iConference 2018 will be published in Springer’s Lecture Notes in Computer Science series and will therefore be indexed by major services such as Web of Science and Scopus.
-This applies to Completed Research Papers and Preliminary Results Papers.
-The papers will be published as Green Open Access allowing them to be deposited in institutional repositories as well as in the open access Illinois Digital Environment for Access to Learning and Scholarship (IDEALS).
+- All research papers accepted for presentation at iConference 2019 will be published in Springer’s Lecture Notes in Computer Science series and therefore indexed by major services such as Web of Science and Scopus.
+This applies to Full Research Papers and Short Research Papers.
+Papers will be published as Green Open Access to enable institutional repository deposits as well as Illinois Digital Environment for Access to Learning and Scholarship (IDEALS) deposits.

 - Length: The following will be strictly enforced.

-- First submission: All initial submissions for review should be in PDF format, and following the Springer LNCS author guidelines.
-At first submission, papers and posters submitted for review must have all author-identifying information removed, to facilitate double-blind review.
+- First submission: All initial submissions for review must be in PDF format and follow the Springer LNCS author guidelines.
+All author-identifying information must be removed to facilitate double-blind review.

-- Final submission: Authors of accepted papers and posters will submit a final version that contains author-identifying information.
-These final submissions will not be in PDF, but instead must be in LaTex or Word, per the Springer LNCS author guidelines.
-The requirements for final submissions will be explained further in the acceptance notification letters.
+- Final submission: Authors of accepted papers and posters will submit a final version containing author-identifying information.
+Final submissions will not be in PDF, but instead must be in LaTex or Word (.doc or .docx), per the Springer LNCS author guidelines.
+Acceptance notification letters will further explain final submission requirements.
 Papers that do not comply with the final submission requirement will be removed from the proceedings and not be published.

-- Copyright: For each paper, Springer requires submission of a copyright form, signed by one author on behalf of all of the authors of the paper; see the Springer LNCS author guidelines for details on copyright forms.
-The completed form should be emailed to EE.email@example.com.
-Authors of posters will retain copyright to their work, and do not need to submit a copyright form.
-Authors are responsible for complete and accurate citations and, if necessary, for obtaining permission to use copyrighted material.
+- Copyright: For each accepted research paper, Springer requires a copyright form along with the final submission, signed by one author; see the Springer LNCS author guidelines for copyright form details.
+Poster authors do not need to submit a copyright form.
+Authors are responsible for complete and accurate citations, and obtaining permission to use copyrighted material.